 - Solo travelers make up about 7% of all passengers on European river cruises.
 They enjoy the benefits of being with other passengers who share similar ages and lifestyles and who love to travel.

-- River cruisers tend to be a naturally warm and friendly group who look after each other so solo travelers find they are not really ever traveling alone.
+- River cruisers tend to be a naturally warm and friendly group.
+They tend to look after one another so solo travelers find they are not ever really traveling alone.

 - Open dining where no tables are assigned encourages everyone to socialize.

-Janice Waugh, the founder of the Solo Traveler Blog , is one of the most widely quoted and respected solo travelers in the world.
-She had never been on a river cruise before, primarily because she assumed that it would be mainly for couples who would quickly join with other couples for meals and excursions.
+Janice Waugh, the founder of the Solo Traveler Blog, is one of the most widely quoted and respected solo travelers in the world.
+In the past she had avoided going on a river cruise.
+She assumed that it would be mainly for couples who would quickly join with other couples for meals and excursions.
 Premier River Cruises invited Janice to be the guest of Uniworld River Cruises and enjoy an illuminating holiday markets cruise from Vienna to Budapest.
 She became a convert.
-Although she still plans to take her budget-minded trips, in her blog post about the trip, The Reluctant River Cruiser, she says, “for people like me who want a holiday on occasion, leaving the work of travel to someone else is appealing.”
+Although she still plans to take her budget-minded trips, she writes, “for people like me who want a holiday on occasion, leaving the work of travel to someone else is appealing.”

 Mozart?
 Beer?
 Christmas?
-There are cruises that focus on these (and other) themes
+River cruises offer these (and other) themes

-You can book a themed cruise to pursue your special interests while you travel.
-If you are passionate about classical music or the works of the Masters, or if you simply want to sample European beer, there is a cruise for each of these.
+You can book a themed cruise to pursue special interests while you travel.
+Are you are passionate about classical music or the works of the Masters?
+Do you simply want to sample different European beers?
+There are cruises for each of these interests, and more.

-Tauck offers guests a chance to walk in the footsteps of Mozart, Beethoven, Bartók, and Liszt on a 12-day trip that includes a seven-night cruise on the Danube that includes an opera performance in Vienna and music-themed sightseeing throughout the cruise.
-If you can’t resist Christmas markets, Tauck and AmaWaterways have several cruises that visit towns on the Rhine and the Danube that are famous for their holiday markets.
+With Tauck, you can walk in the footsteps of Mozart, Beethoven, Bartók, and Liszt on a 12-day trip.
+This includes a seven-night cruise on the Danube with an opera performance in Vienna and music-themed sightseeing throughout the cruise.
+If you can’t resist Christmas markets, Tauck and AmaWaterways host several cruises that visit towns on the Rhine and the Danube, famous for their holiday markets.

-If European beers are more your speed, Avalon offers cruises along the Danube and through Holland and Belgium with lectures by local beer experts, on-board tastings, food and beer-pairings, pub crawls, and visits to family-owned breweries.
+If European beers are more your speed, Avalon offers cruises along the Danube and through Holland and Belgium.
+You’ll enjoy lectures by local beer experts, on-board tastings, food and beer-pairings, pub crawls, and visits to family-owned breweries.